SerBuryat/knowledge-base/inbox/threads, async.md

 - [ ] -`wepoll()` Widnows impl of Linux `epoll()`
 - [ ] - *file descriptor* is an integer that uniquely identifies an open file of the process (an abstraction for file or socket)
 - [ ] - `select()`, `epoll()` and other commands use *file descriptors*.  *File descriptor* are non-negative integer points to handling *I/O resources*(file, socket etc.). *FD* mapped to *I/O op* and provide info about it: status, type, etc.  When client code start *I/O op* OS returns *FD* to client code for monitoring *FD* ( mapped *I/O op*) .
+- [ ] - The total number of client connections, database files, and log files must not exceed the maximum *FD* limit on the OS (ulimit -n).
+By default, the directory server allows an unlimited number of connections but is restricted by the *FD* limit on the OS.
+Linux systems limit the number of *FD* that ==any one process== may open to 1024 per process.
 - [ ] - CPU interrupts and *interrupt service routines(ISR)* mechanisms running some code (**==handler/callback???==**) after some event happend(*I/O ops* completed, some device event)
 - [ ] - Any *file descriptor* that represents a physical device relies on an interrupt.
 Everything else like a pipe is internal to the operating system, and therefore the kernel already knows about the activity related to the descriptor.
 Very old unixes and other old operating systems didn't do this, they have to poll the hardware device to see if anything had happened.
 This took a fair bit of CPU time.
 - [ ] - *socket* event monitoring OS methods: